ansys/grantami-recordlists/doc/source/getting_started/index.rst

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Check that you can start the RecordLists client from Python by running this code:
+Check that you can start the PyGranta RecordLists client from Python by running this code:

 .. code:: python